Homework

 We know that pupils learn best when they practise.
 Homework is always linked to what children are currently learning in school and we know that reminding children of key knowledge after a few days or even just hours after it has been introduced to them helps them to remember substantially more.
 Homework is also a good opportunity to practise skills that will be important for future learning.
 Homework should not be onerous and should be completed in short but focussed periods.
 In Reception, children will begin to receive weekly reading books and from Year 1 onwards, the following homework is set weekly:

 We encourage children to read daily at home.
-Children will receive 3 weekly reading books: one linked to their stage in Phonics to reinforce the sounds learned that week, one book to support wider vocabulary and another online phonics book accessed via Oxford Owl.
-Children also visit the library once a week to have more free choice and encourage reading for pleasure.
+Children will receive a weekly reading book: this is linked to their stage in Phonics to reinforce the sounds learned that week.
+Children are encouraged to read this book regularly to increase their fluency and learn to read new vocabulary on sight.

 Numbots is an online platform designed to support the ‘triple win’ of understanding, recall and fluency in mental addition and subtraction.